 - Involvement of state and local governments, schools and businesses, police and military.

 - On the final day of NFW local community events should be planned to celebrate the outcomes of the previous 7 days.

 - Proposed as an annual national event, as each year will raise its own unique forgiveness issues.

-The story of what God has done, and the ongoing call to National Forgiveness Week has been written by Robert Warren in 2006. as When Angry Hearts Forgive: Opening the Floodgates of Glory: The Wonder of Heartfelt Forgiveness which was published in May 2016 as Floodgates of Glory: The Wonder of Heartfelt Forgiveness.
+The story of what God has done, and the ongoing call to National Forgiveness Week was first written by Robert Warren in 2006. as When Angry Hearts Forgive: Opening the Floodgates of Glory with the Power of Forgiveness.
+Another edition was published in May 2016 as Floodgates of Glory: The Wonder of Heartfelt Forgiveness.

 Copies of Floodgates of Glory are available upon request to email@example.com at a cost of $20-00 each or bulk orders of 10+ books for $17-50 each plus postage.

 As a special offer, a second book of your choice, by the same author, will be included free of charge (while stocks last) with every purchase.

 - Summer Showers and Cactus Flowers – a compilation of Christian poetic verse

 - From Here to Kingdom Come – a book for every Christian who longs for something more in God.